ASDS-TCD/bootcamp_2021/README.md

 The over-arching goals of this week's bootcamp are to:
 - Translate social (political) phenomena into mathematical notation
-- Translate mathematical notation into R
+- Translate mathematical notation into code (R, python)

 To achieve these goals, we'll concentrate on these topics through out our week together: